Skip to main content

 Much of the architectural additions - including terracotta tiles and Art Nouveau windows topped with a baroque dome - can still be seen by a careful observer.
 What you won't see is the original Winnie-the-Pooh.
 A.A.
 Milne took that home for his son, Christopher Robin.

 Throughout the decades Harrods has housed a funeral service, a lending library, and even sold airplanes and elephants.
 Today, the selection is possibly larger.
-The expansion began when the Fayed family acquired the House of Fraser Group (and thereby Harrods) for £615 million ($1.1 billion) in 1985.
-Another £300 million investment for refurbishment has brought the department store to its current peak.
+The expansion began when the Fayed family acquired the House of Fraser Group (and thereby Harrods) for 615 million ($1.1 billion) in 1985.
+Another 300 million investment for refurbishment brought the department store to a new peak.

 For those looking not merely to buy - but to experience - on any given day you may find opera singers performing at the top of the Egyptian Escalators or a future star serving at one of the counters.
 Pierce Brosnan once worked in the Pharmacy and the original Darth Vader was a fitness consultant in the sports department.